A TO Z TERMINOLOGY

 Gas Regulator – A device for controlling the delivery of gas at some substantially constant pressure.

-Globular – Refers to the arc transfer when you can see the globules burning off and falling into the puddle as opposed to a “smooth arc”.
+Globular – This refers to the arc transfer when you can see the globules burning off and falling into the puddle as opposed to a “smooth arc”.

 Globular Transfer – Mode of metal transfer across the arc where a molten ball larger than the electrode diameter forms at the tip of the electrode.
 On detachment, it takes on an irregular shape and tumbles towards the weld puddle sometimes shorting between the electrode and work at irregular intervals.
 Occurs when using shielding gases other than those consisting of at least 80% argon and at medium current settings